foxsae/The-One-True-Lisp-Style-Guide/README.md

   * **Consensus:**  Favor iteration over recursion.
 Recursion is good for recursive data structures.
 ### 15. Type Checking
   * **Consensus:** If you know the type, you should make it explicit.
 This may help the compiler and those who need to read your code.
+### 16. Conditional Expressions
+  * **Consensus:** Rather than using an "if" without an "else" it is better to use either "when" or "unless"

 # LONG FORM EXPLANATIONS FROM SOURCES